Companies plan to boost investment, hiring but uneasy about U.S.: BoC

-Canadian companies are more optimistic about future sales as demand picks up and they plan to boost investment and hiring to keep pace, but businesses are uncertain about U.S. protectionism and signs of substantial labor market slack exist, the Bank of Canada said on Monday.
+Canadian companies are more optimistic about future sales as demand picks up and plan to boost investment and hiring, but businesses are uncertain about potential U.S. protectionism and signs of substantial labour market slack exist, the Bank of Canada said on Monday.

 Expectations of sales growth over the next 12 months improved as the oil price slump has dissipated and demand from both domestic and U.S. buyers has picked up, the Bank of Canada said in its business outlook survey.